jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/bigipbasics.rst

 BIG-IP Basics (optional)
 ------------------------

-Just in case you're new to the F5 BIG-IP platform (or need a refresher) we've included some links and videos below that will help get you started.
+Just in case you are new to the F5 BIG-IP platform (or need a refresher) we have included some links and videos below that will help get you started.

 What is BIG-IP